7ombie/jsii/SCRAPS.md

 Hoisting
 --------

-Lark does not hoist anything, ever.
+Lark does not hoist anything.

 Declarations (using `let` and `var`) compile to `const` and `let` (respectively), which are not hoisted (by JavaScript).